zyanislam/zyanislam/README.md

 ## 👨‍💻 Projects:
 Created projects using PHP and MySQL.<br>
 Developed a Portfolio website showcasing my design skills using HTML, CSS, React and JavaScript.<br>
+Build a Web Based Platform for Students to get updates about different kinds of opportunities from their Faculties using PHP, JavaScript, jQuery & MySQL.<br>
 Built a Chat Application using React and Firebase.<br>
+Built Virtual Air Canvas using OpenCV & Python.<br>
 Wrote Shell Scripts and Process Scheduling Codes For Operating System in Java.<br><br>

 ## 🎯 Skills: